- The computer-based Patent Office Registration Exam is available virtually every weekday, at a testing site near you.

 5. Exam Scope:

 The PTO posts to its Website what version of the MPEP and what other documents are currently being tested.
 If the PTO updates that information while you are still an active student with us, we will let you know of any changes to (and provide you with any reasonable updates covering) the testable material.
-The testable materials will be available in electronic form at the Exam site on the same terminal screen as is the Exam.
-The electronic MPEP is indexed and keyword searchable, but you can only open one MPEP chapter at a time.
-(You cannot search the entire document.)
+The testable materials will be available in electronic form at the Exam site on the same terminal screen (as in our software).
+The electronic MPEP is indexed and keyword searchable, but you can only open one document/chapter at a time.
+(You cannot search the entire book.)
 The PTO has said that it will not test new laws or rules without at least 90 days advance notice.

 The passing score on the Exam is 70% correct.
 But keep in mind that only 90 out of the 100 questions you will see count.
 The other 10 are “beta test” questions that the Office scores only for internal purposes.
 You have to get 63 of the 90 questions that count correct to pass the Exam.
 (Getting the beta test questions right doesn’t help.)